markcellus/router-component/README.md

 * Any javascript files that you include in your routes configuration must be "require"-able using either Browserify, RequireJS or any other script loader that exposes a global "require" variable.
 * Once a CSS file is loaded, it is loaded infinitely, so it's important to namespace your styles and be specific if you do not want your styles to overlap and apply between pages.
+This will no longer be a problem when [Web Components](https://github.com/w3c/webcomponents) are more widely supported by browsers.

 ## FAQ